Eligibility Requirements for High-Risk Jobs Insurance

 Because these systems operate automatically, eligibility decisions often appear instant and unexplained, even though they are the result of predefined system constraints.

-3. Baseline Eligibility Requirements for High-Risk Jobs
+3. Eligibility Requirements for High-Risk Job Insurance: System Boundaries

 3.1 Occupational Eligibility Boundaries